alvarobartt/ml-monitoring-with-wandb/README.md

 ## :hammer_and_wrench: Requirements

-...
+bla bla bla

 ```
 pip install -r requirements.txt
 ```

 __Note__.
-If you are using Jupyter Lab, either on a local environment or hosted on AWS, Azure or GCP, you will need to install the following Jupyter Lab extensions so as to see the training progress bar in your Notebook, otherwise you will just see a text similar to: `HBox(children=(FloatProgress(value=0.0, ...)`.
+If you are using Jupyter Lab or Jupyter Notebooks, either on a local environment or hosted on AWS, Azure or GCP, you will need to install the following Jupyter Lab extensions so as to see the training progress bar in your Notebook, otherwise you will just see a text similar to: `HBox(children=(FloatProgress(value=0.0, ...)`.